-- Children who visit patients must be supervised by a responsible adult at all times.
+- Children and dependent adults who visit patients must be supervised by a responsible adult at all times.
 Children under the age of 18 will not be allowed into patient rooms after 8 p.m. unless there are extenuating circumstances.

 - Certain units such as Bone Marrow Transplant, Spinal Cord Injury Center, the Birth Center and Palliative Care have further restrictions or modifications based on the treatment needs of the patient population in that unit.

 Community Memorial Hospital Campus Visiting Hours & Guidelines